 The Xtreme Taste

 This little Mediterranean restaurant often has queues stretching out to the front door, and it is a nice spot to have a tasty and cheap lunch.
 They have seafood platters for $5.99 and salmon and chicken platters for $4.99 each, which usually does not happen in most restaurants.
 They have falafel pita and chicken and beef shawarma for less than $5.00.

 Address: 6 Cumberland St, Toronto, ON M4W 1J5

 The Boil Bar

-This place is the go-to spot for your seafood fix.
+The Boil Bar is the go-to spot for my seafood fix.
 They have been serving various kinds of fresh seafood including shrimp, mussels, clams, crab legs and lobster, and yummy garlic source.
 The food comes in a plastic bag and you can grab and eat them with your hands, and dump them on the table.